-Social anxiety disorder, also called social phobia, is a long-lasting and overwhelming fear of social situations.
+Social anxiety disorder, also called social phobia, is a long-term and overwhelming fear of social situations.

-For some people it gets better as they get older, although for many it does not go away on its own.
+For some people it gets better as they get older.
+But for many people it does not go away on its own without treatment.

 Symptoms of social anxiety

 Social anxiety is more than shyness.
-It's an intense fear that does not go away and affects everyday activities, self-confidence, relationships and work or school life.
+It's a fear that does not go away and affects everyday activities, self confidence, relationships and work or school life.

 Many people occasionally worry about social situations, but someone with social anxiety feels overly worried before, during and after them.